Okay, Thursday already. It is Thursday, right? I'm tired and confused.

 Or unknown time.

 It’s Vienna, 1892.
-I’m sitting in a street café with my best friend, the part-time evil genius, iDifficult; we’re having a late breakfast, possibly an early brunch.
+I’m sitting in a street café with my best friend, the arch-genius, Max; we’re having a late breakfast, possibly an early brunch.
 The smells of fresh bread, sweet pastries and hot coffee from our locale are intoxicating.

 This why we arrived at 8am - the best of the food is always within a half hour of it emerging from the oven.
 It will be several hours before we’re trampling our shadows.
 And right now, our shadows are sitting as comfortably as us, just a few yards away.